Science

 Pupils should be taught to:

-- identify common appliances that run on electricity.
+- Identify common appliances that run on electricity.

-- construct a simple series electrical circuit, identifying and naming its basic parts, including cells, wires, bulbs, switches and buzzers.
+- Construct a simple series electrical circuit, identifying and naming its basic parts, including cells, wires, bulbs, switches and buzzers.

-- identify whether or not a lamp will light in a simple series circuit, based on whether or not the lamp is part of a complete loop with a battery.
+- Identify whether or not a lamp will light in a simple series circuit, based on whether or not the lamp is part of a complete loop with a battery.

-- recognise that a switch opens and closes a circuit and associate this with whether or not a lamp lights in a simple series circuit.
+- Recognise that a switch opens and closes a circuit and associate this with whether or not a lamp lights in a simple series circuit.

-- recognise some common conductors and insulators, and associate metals with being good conductors.
+- Recognise some common conductors and insulators, and associate metals with being good conductors.

-Upper key stage 2 – years 5 and 6
+Upper key stage 2 – Years 5 and 6

 The principal focus of science teaching in upper key stage 2 is to enable pupils to develop a deeper understanding of a wide range of scientific ideas.
 They should do this through exploring and talking about their ideas; asking their own questions about scientific phenomena; and analysing functions, relationships and interactions more systematically.
 At upper key stage 2, they should encounter more abstract ideas and begin to recognise how these ideas help them to understand and predict how the world operates.
 They should also begin to recognise that scientific ideas change and develop over time.
 They should select the most appropriate ways to answer science questions using different types of scientific enquiry, including observing changes over different periods of time, noticing patterns, grouping and classifying things, carrying out comparative and fair tests and finding things out using a wide range of secondary sources of information.
 Pupils should draw conclusions based on their data and observations, use evidence to justify their ideas, and use their scientific knowledge and understanding to explain their findings.